 Yes, you read it right.
 It is that small, no matter the choice of your lucky number.

-Odds for Roulette bets on Single Numbers Placed 10 times
+Odds for Roulette bets on Single Numbers Placed ten times

 You can imagine how little the chances are for a 10-single-bet-win streak.
-In fact, you would have better chances in picking out the correct one from all the galaxies in the observable universe.
+You would have better chances of picking out the correct one from all the galaxies in the observable universe.

 Odds of Row Bets in Roulette

 Let’s take a simpler and more likely betting strategy: placing a stake on a group of numbers.
 Row bets, for example, include three numbers.
-We will give you the approach that applies for calculating all odds of Roulette bets that include several spots.
+We will give you the approach that applies to calculating all odds of Roulette bets, including several spots.

 Multiple Number Bet Odds in Roulette (European)

-Betting on three numbers in one round means that you're betting that number 1 or number 2 or number 3 will come up.
+Betting on three numbers in one round means that you’re betting that number 1, number 2,, or 3 will come up.

 1/37 (1st number)+(or) 1/37 (2nd number)+(or) 1/37 (3rd number)=3/37≈0.0811 or 8.11%